-At his presidential inauguration on November 12, 2015, President Meehan pledged to fight for UMass, which he called "the most important institution in Massachusetts in the critical areas of social mobility and economic growth."
+Meehan has an abiding belief in public higher education's power to transform lives.
+At his presidential inauguration on Nov.
+12, 2015, Meehan pledged to fight for UMass, which he called "the most important institution in Massachusetts in the critical areas of social mobility and economic growth."

 Meehan embraced a career in public service early in his life.
 He served as the deputy secretary of state for securities and corporations from 1986 to 1990.
 In 1991, he became first assistant district attorney for Middlesex County, managing a staff of more than 150, including 80 prosecutors, and establishing an innovative "priority prosecution" policy that targeted hardened criminals.

-Seeing an opportunity to expand his public service commitment and to serve his nation, President Meehan ran for U.S. Congress and was elected to represent the 5th Congressional District of Massachusetts in the U.S. House of Representatives in 1992.
-He served on the House Armed Services and Judiciary committees.
-He established a national reputation for his legislative leadership, winning praise for his efforts to protect the public from the health risks of tobacco.
-President Meehan was a central figure in campaign finance reform and a major sponsor of the Bipartisan Campaign Reform Act of 2002, known as the McCain-Feingold Bill in the Senate and the Shays-Meehan Bill in the House.
+Seeing an opportunity to expand his public service commitment and to serve his nation, Meehan ran for U.S. Congress and was elected to represent the 5th Congressional District of Massachusetts in the U.S. House of Representatives in 1992.
+He served on the House Armed Services and Judiciary committees and established a national reputation for his legislative leadership, winning praise for his efforts to protect the public from the health risks of tobacco.
+Meehan was a central figure in campaign finance reform and a major sponsor of the Bipartisan Campaign Reform Act of 2002, known as the McCain-Feingold Bill in the Senate and the Shays-Meehan Bill in the House.